 While You Are On Vacation In Croatia, Be Sure NOT To…

 We have a lot of reasons to come visit us in Croatia – but, we warn, you NOT to try any of these (wink, wink!).

 Don’t Stop Eating

 Don’t Get Caught By A Pirate

-In the 12th century the Pirates of Omis were one of the most powerful and fearsome pirates on the whole Mediterranean Sea.
-Nowadays you will see a replica pirate ship or two but the Omis Pirate spirit lives on!
+In the 12th century, the Pirates of Omis were among the most powerful and fearsome pirates on the Mediterranean Sea.
+Nowadays, you will see a replica pirate ship or two, but the Omis Pirate spirit lives on!